Super Bowl gambling surging as states legalize it? You bet - KESQ

 The vast majority of people, in other words, are still betting with friends and family, participating in office pools or taking their chances with a bookie.

-More than 50 million American adults are expected to bet on the national championship game between the Philadelphia Eagles and the Kansas City Chiefs, according to the American Gaming Association, whose estimates are based on a nationwide online survey of 2,199 adults.
+More than 50 million American adults are expected to bet on the national championship game between the Philadelphia Eagles and the Kansas City Chiefs, according to the American Gaming Association.
 That’s an increase of 61% from last year.

 Experts in addiction say aggressive advertising is contributing to a rise in problem gambling.